Academic Policies and Procedures

 Transportation to Clinical Facilities

-Students are responsible for providing their own transportation to and from clinical agencies in the community and metropolitan New York City Area.
+All students are responsible for providing their own transportation, and the related expenses, to and from clinical agencies in the community and metropolitan area, within a 75-mile radius.

 The College reserves the right to require, at any time, the withdrawal of a student who does not maintain a satisfactory standard of scholarship and/or professional behavior; who cannot remain in the College without detriment to health of self or others; or who, in the judgment of the College authorities, fails to live up to standards and regulations.
 These policies are detailed in this catalog and in The College of New Rochelle Student Handbook.
 All students are required to read these documents and to abide by the policies therein.